1964 – Coast Guard Air Station Astoria Oregon Established

 The larger helicopters and the two additional jet aircraft required a larger facility.
 A 4.8 million dollar construction and modification project began in 1982 and was completed in August 1984.
 A new medical building and new shop buildings were also built during the project.
 A third HU-25A Falcon was added in June 1988.
 Then in September 1987 the HH-3F Pelicans were replaced with 3 HH-65 Dolphins.
 In 1995 both the HU-25A Falcons and the HH-65 Dolphins were replaced by the HH-60J medium range recovery helicopters.

-Group/Air Station Astoria has an area of responsibility which stretches from the Queets River on the Washington coast, south to Cape Kiwanda on the Oregon coast; and the Columbia River east of Longview Washington.
+Group/Air Station Astoria has an area of responsibility which stretches from the Queets River on the Washington coast, south to Cape Kiwanda on the Oregon coast; and the Colombia River east of Longview Washington.
 The Group provides support functions to all units stationed in Northwest Oregon and Southwest Washington.
 The group also provides operational support to the National Motor Lifeboat School and the Advanced Rescue Swimmer School, both located in Ilwaco, Washington.

 The rescue Swimmer Program has evolved dramatically from the initial concept.
 In 1995 it was recommended that advanced training be provided in hazard awareness and various new procedures, techniques and equipment that rescue swimmers did not receive in Rescue Swimmer School or normally encounter during operations at their air stations.
 Astoria was determined to be the best location for such a school, as the rugged coastline, demanding surf and prevailing high seas provided ideal training conditions.
 In April of 1996 the Coast Guard Advanced Rescue Swimmer School was established.
 Twice a year for one month periods, advanced rescue swimmer training is conducted for pilots, hoist operators, flight mechanics and rescue swimmers from all Coast Guard air stations.